civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterMailContent.md

 ## Details

--   $content - fields include: html, text, subject, groupName, valueName, messageTemplateID
+$content - fields include: html, text, subject, groupName, valueName, messageTemplateID, mailingID Note that this hook is fired when:
+- creating mailings through the traditional BAO mailer (standard CiviMail)
+- creating mailings through FlexMailer (used by Mosaico)
+- sending emails using message templates, in CRM_Core_BAO_MessageTemplate

+In the latter case there is inherently no mailingID, so this will not be supplied.
+Similarly in the 2 former cases the messageTemplateID is not supplied.

 ## Example